Cowell and BBC rival share rating spoils in UK

-Both programs overlapped for 20 minutes on Saturday evening after ITV brought forward Britain’s Got Talent and went head-to-head with The Voice.
+Both programmes overlapped for 20 minutes on Saturday evening after ITV brought forward Britain’s Got Talent and went head-to-head with The Voice.

 During that period, The Voice, which has already proven a hit with audiences in the United States, comfortably drowned out Cowell’s show.